wimb0/home-assistant-saj-r5-modbus/README.md

 ## Installation
 This integration is available in the HACS default repository.

-Search for "SAJ R5, Sununo and Suntrio Inverter Modus" and install it.
+Search for SAJ R5 Inverter Modus" and install it.

 After reboot of Home-Assistant, this integration can be configured through the integration setup UI

-## Connection via Modbus TCP to a SAJ Inverter via the RS485 port
+## Connection via Modbus TCP to a SAJ R5 Inverter via the RS485 port
 Connect a Modbus to Wifi device to the Modbus port of your SAJ Inverter.

 Guide below uses a Hi-Flying Elfin-EW11 (www.hi-flying.com/elfin-ew10-elfin-ew11).

-**Cable Layout for EW11A to SAJ Inverter:**
+**Cable Layout for EW11A to SAJ R5 Inverter:**

 Both connectors are RJ45.
 | SAJ RJ45 pin | Function | EW11 RJ45 pin |